Torram/magic-docs/docs/Client-Development/Hooks/Inventory/UseInventoryItemForCard.md

-Custom hook that get the specified card of a box or a list (binder).
+Custom hook that get the specified _inventoryItem_ of a box or a list (binder).

 ```tsx
 import { useParams } from 'react-router-dom';